 I also like Nikon because I do adapt a lot of old lenses and Leica M lenses, and the Nikon sensor handles those the best since it doesn’t have an insane micro-lens design to compensate for the APS-C mount that is on the Sony camera.
 Even on Sony lenses this sometimes causes a color ring pattern which is very annoying to deal with.

 Should you buy an A7III over a Nikon Z6II?

 If you only care about autofocus, you should buy neither and go with the Canon R6, it’s more expensive but is a better camera.
 For what I do, I wouldn’t buy into a camera system based on bodies alone.
 Focus on collecting the lenses you need or want, that’s significantly more important.

 But regarding the A7III or the Z6II, the Nikon Z6 II is better than the Sony A7III in literally every category.

-Better at video, better handling, better IBIS, better menus, better touch screen implementation, better memory card configuration, lossless compress RAW, you can burst and maintain 14-bit up to 9fps in compressed RAW, bigger better screen.
-Literally, everything in the Z6II is better than the Sony A7III.
+Better at video, better handling, better IBIS, better menus, better touch screen implementation, better memory card configuration, lossless compressed RAW, you can burst and maintain 14-bit up to 9fps in compressed RAW, bigger better screen.
+Everything in the Z6II is better than the Sony A7III.
 Raw Video, 10-bit video with HDMI, ergonomics, focus stacking.
-I can go on and on and on about how much better the Z6 II is to the Sony A7III.
+I can go on and on and on about how much better the Z6 II is than the Sony A7III.

 Maybe, the A7III is better at doing eye detection autofocus at very far away subjects where the depth of field is deep enough for this not to matter.